-The last Government sought to address the question of standards by setting up a new regulator, Ofqual, which has a more clearly defined role than its predecessor, the QCA.
+The last Government sought to address the question of standards by setting up a new regulator, the Office of Qualifications and Examinations Regulation (Ofqual), which has a more clearly defined role than its predecessor, the Qualifications and Curriculum Authority (QCA).
 The Coalition Government has made it clear that it does not regard this as being the best way of ensuring standards are maintained and has committed to legislation giving Ofqual the powers it needs to enforce rigorous standards.

-Ministers have already stated that they are not interested in the direct regulation of 'products' - and are abolishing Ofqual's partner quango, the QCDA.
+Ministers have already stated that they are not interested in the direct regulation of 'products' and are abolishing Ofqual's partner quango, the Qualifications and Curriculum Development Agency (QCDA).
 The QCDA is currently responsible for defining qualification (design) criteria - such as the number of units, the grading structure and methods of assessment - and subject (content) criteria.

 The regulator is likely to be most effective if it is allowed to focus on a specific objective, rather than a collection of objectives which it currently holds.
-Narrow and deep regulation of providers creates a more effective regulator than a broad and superficial approach covering individual qualifications.
+Narrow and deep regulation creates a more effective regulator than a broad and superficial approach.